-It is normal to feel tired, weak or short of breath when you are recovering from COVID-19 (coronavirus).
-But being active can help you to recover quicker.
+It's normal to feel tired, weak or short of breath when you are recovering from COVID-19.
+But being active can help your recovery if you take your time and set small goals.

 Common COVID-19 health problems may affect how well you can exercise.